Lake Simcoe Science

 Lake Simcoe Watershed Benthic Monitoring Sites

-The index used to interpret benthic macroinvertibrate data ranges from Excellent to very poor.
+The index used to interpret benthic macroinvertebrate data ranges from Excellent to very poor.
 In the lake Simcoe watershed there are no excellent scores but likewise there are no very poor.
 The majority of sites fall into fair

 The Stories Bugs Tell